All Episodes

 Because the U.S. Energy Information Administration tells us that the major companies on refining and marketing make about 10 cents a gallon.

-Government, government, federal tax alone is 18.4 cents a gallon.
+Government, government federal tax alone is 18.4 cents a gallon.

-Now, if the profit is ten twenty in the uh marketing and refining and say it's another twenty.
+Now, if the profit is $10.20 in the marketing and refining and say it's another 20, in other words, say it's 30, 40, 50 cents, that's the gouging.

 You hear the Democrats talking about how that's gouging.